geudde/attic-chest/pages/04.season-3/19.meeting-40/08.day/docs.md

 One knight steps forth the task to dare
 Nor shall that youth hereafter rue
 Such deed performed for maiden fair.
-When I possess the Magic Ring
+When I possess the magic ring
 By this said valorous mortal given
 I’ll forfeit veil, or gown, or coat,
 Nor value finery a groat